The Wasserstein-Fourier Distance for Stationary Time Series: A Wasserstein-based distance between Fourier power spectra

 \subsection{Convergence properties in connection to the time domain}

-We next analyse the convergence of the empirical NPSD to the true NPSD in Wasserstein distance in terms of the pointwise convergence of the empirical autocovariance function of a stationary time series.
-This aims to validate the proposed Wasserstein-Fourier distance as a sound metric for statistical time-series by linking convergence between time and frequency representations.
+In order to validate the WF distance as a sound metric for statistical time-series, we now analyse the convergence of the empirical NPSD (to the true NPSD) in Wasserstein distance, in relationship to the pointwise convergence of the empirical autocovariance function of a stationary time series.